Koh Samui Prices

 Again, it depends on what you want to compare it with.

-Once flight tickets are paid, Thailand offers an unmatched value for money and Koh Samui is no exception.
+Once flight tickets are paid, Thailand offers value for money for services and products produced locally.
+Koh Samui is no exception.
 The island offers beaches, activities and events to be entertained for a long holiday.
 We have often visitors spending a month or more in Koh Samui coming back for more year after year.
-Koh Samui prices are more affordable than any other destination in Europe and the island offers entertainment to everyone and great weather 9 months per year - Koh Samui Weather.

 Are Koh Samui prices seasonal?

-Prices in Koh Samui go up during peak season
+Prices in Koh Samui island go up during peak season

-The best deals can be found during September, October and November when the island is quieter.
-Great time to indulge yourself with some of the best SPAs in Southeast Asia or World famous yoga retreats, at great prices.
+The best deals can be found during September, October and November when the island is less busy.
+Low seasons can be a great time to indulge yourself with some of the best SPAs in Southeast Asia or World famous yoga retreats, spending less baths than during higher seasons.